mehulagg/gitlab/doc/user/application_security/index.md

 ### Secure jobs in your pipeline

-If you add the security scanning jobs as described in [Security scanning with Auto DevOps](#security-scanning-with-auto-devops) or [Security scanning without Auto DevOps](#security-scanning-without-auto-devops) to your `.gitlab-ci.yml` each added [security scanning tool](#security-scanning-tools) will behave as described below.
+If you add the security scanning jobs as described in [Security scanning with Auto DevOps](#security-scanning-with-auto-devops) or [Security scanning without Auto DevOps](#security-scanning-without-auto-devops) to your `.gitlab-ci.yml` each added [security scanning tool](#security-scanning-tools) behave as described below.

 For each compatible analyzer, a job is created in the `test`, `dast` or `fuzz` stage of your pipeline and runs on the next new branch pipeline.
 Features such as the [Security Dashboard](security_dashboard/index.md), [Vulnerability Report](vulnerability_report/index.md), and [Dependency List](dependency_list/index.md) that rely on this scan data only show results from pipelines on the default branch.
 Please note that one tool may use many analyzers.

-Our language and package manager specific jobs will attempt to assess which analyzer(s) they should run for your project so that you can do less configuration.
+Our language and package manager specific jobs attempt to assess which analyzer(s) they should run for your project so that you can do less configuration.

-If you want to override this to increase the pipeline speed you may choose which analyzers to exclude if you know they are not applicable (languages or package managers not contained within your project) by following variable customization directions for that specific tool.
+If you want to override this to increase the pipeline speed you may choose which analyzers to exclude if you know they are not applicable (languages or package managers not contained in your project) by following variable customization directions for that specific tool.

 ### Secure job status

 Jobs pass if they are able to complete a scan.
 A _pass_ result does NOT indicate if they did, or did not, identify findings.
 The only exception is coverage fuzzing, which fails if it identifies findings.

 Jobs fail if they are unable to complete a scan.
 You can view the pipeline logs for more information.

 All jobs are permitted to fail by default.
-This means that if they fail it will not fail the pipeline.
+This means that if they fail it do not fail the pipeline.

 If you want to prevent vulnerabilities from being merged, you should do this by adding [Security Approvals in Merge Requests](#security-approvals-in-merge-requests) which prevents unknown, high or critical findings from being merged without an approval from a specific group of people that you choose.

-We do not recommend changing the job [`allow_failure` setting](https://docs.gitlab.com/ee/ci/yaml/#allow_failure) as that fails the entire pipeline.
+We do not recommend changing the job [`allow_failure` setting](../../ci/yaml/yaml/index.md#allow_failure) as that fails the entire pipeline.

 ### JSON Artifact